How to Make A Professional Email Address

-Instead, it is easy to connect your new professional email account to your favorite email client.
+Instead, it's easy to connect your new professional email account to your favorite email client.
 I’ll use Gmail as an example to walk you through the process, but the steps are similar for any email client.

 The display name should include your name or the name of your employee if it is an individual account, or a generic name if it is a generic email account.
-In addition, it is a good idea to include the name of your company in the display name to help customers quickly recognize who is emailing.
+It's a good idea to include the name of your company in the display name to help customers quickly recognize who is emailing.

 Step 4: Set Your Profile Picture and Email Signature

-The best email addresses include a profile picture and email signature to make emails from your company to stand out while offering a human connection to your clients.
+The best email addresses include a profile picture and email signature to make emails from your company stand out.
+It also offers a more human connection to your clients.